Skip to Content

 After the leaf on the right scorched a bit in the sun, I moved the plant to a place with more shade.
 All growth that followed was perfect!

-Bottom line: If your plant is otherwise healthy and it is getting a lot of light—especially if it’s outside—yellowish-white discoloration on the leaves could be too much direct light.
+Bottom line: If your plant is otherwise healthy and it is getting a lot of light—especially if it’s outside—yellowish-white discoloration could be from too much light.

 small thai constellation monstera plant